Best productivity apps

 Any or all of your lists can easily be shared with others for streamlined collaboration on complex projects.
 You can assign tasks to others as required, and a comments system allows your team to discuss the latest issues.

 With apps for Windows, Android, iOS, Mac, Kindle Fire and more, as well as a web interface, you can run Wunderlist just about anywhere.
-And if you remember Wunderlist's free plan being a little limited, forget about that – because the commercial Wunderlist Pro went free as of April 4, 2018, so you can now use all the features for no cost at all.

 You don’t often get free apps which are this well-featured